johannesk/filehosting/Readme.txt

 bin
 ---
-	The tools in bin must be called from inside bin or the project root, otherwise some librarys won't be found.
+	The tools in bin must be called from inside bin , otherwise some librarys won't be found.

 filehostingrc